Amateur Beef Battle | City Pages

 Minnesota Beef Council and City Pages are teaming up to host an amateur competition to see who can customize the best pressure cooker dish!

-Four finalists will be chosen to go head to head on October 3rd.
-The winner of this competition will then advance to compete LIVE at Iron Fork on October 24th at Machine Shop.
+The winner will then advance to compete live at Iron Fork on October 24th!